-ENG 5050 - Writing for Professional and Personal Effectiveness - 3 s.h.
+ENG 5050 Writing for Professional and Personal Effectiveness

-Provides preparation for written communication as both a graduate student and workplace professional Introduction to the principles of advanced academic writing in the disciplines, with special emphasis on research at the graduate level.
+Provides preparation for written communication as both a graduate student and workplace professional.
+Introduction to the principles of advanced academic writing in the disciplines, with special emphasis on research at the graduate level.
 Fundamentals of effective writing in work settings of all economic sectors; examination and creation of documents ranging from abstracts and summaries to formal proposals.

-ENG 5330 - Literature in the Context of Teaching Across the Curriculum - 3 s.h.
+ENG 5330 Literature in the Context of Teaching Across the Curriculum (RDG) 3 s.h.

-Cross Listed: see RDG 5330 for course description.
+See RDG 5330 for course description.

-ENG 5350 - Language Development: Linguistic Foundations of Literacy - 3 s.h.
+ENG 5350 Language Development: Linguistic Foundations of Literacy (RDG) 3 s.h.

-Cross Listed: see RDG 5350 for course description.
+See RDG 5350 for course description.